 Guest blogger Joel Smith is the Director of Rapid Continuous Improvement at Keurig Dr. Pepper as well as the co-author of the Applied Statistics Manual.
 Before joining Keurig Dr. Pepper, he worked at Minitab for 13 years.

 Joel will also be hosting a panel on Leading Successful Data Analysis at the 2019 Minitab Insights Conference!
-Learn more and register today to save $100 on seeing engaging speakers, hands-on training with Minitab experts and opportunities to share your knowledge and learn from others.
+Learn more and register today to see engaging speakers, hands-on training with Minitab experts and opportunities to share your knowledge and learn from others.

 For example, suppose I want to compare whether two methods for performing a process result in different amounts of average time necessary to complete them.
 Following one of those decision trees, I’m likely to find that I need to test for equal variances and normality before performing the test.
 So first I open Minitab Statistical Software and go to Stat > Basic Statistics > Normality Test.

 Uh-oh!
 That's definitely nonnormal.

 Not to worry though.
 My trusty old flowchart covers the case where the data is nonnormal.
 It tells me I should go perform a Mann-Whitney test (it fails to mention the Mann-Whitney test requires similarly-shaped distributions, but luckily Minitab has your back and lets you know in a ToolTip in the menu).
 But when I get the results I notice the hypothesis test was for the median and not the mean, which is what I really wanted:

 Well now I face a decision the tree didn’t cover.
 Do I use a nonparametric test that isn’t even testing what I really want?
 Or just ignore my normality results and press ahead?